Nichola Goddard

 Born in Papua New Guinea and having lived in nearly all territories and provinces of Canada, she gave her life doing what she loved and believed in: making a difference in the lives of others.
 At the dinner table, she would often debate with her parents about the various approaches to alleviating suffering around the world, and would point out the futility of focusing solely on education and schooling unless those seeking to prevent such activities through violent coercion were first stopped.
 As Captain Goddard’s colleagues regrouped at the village outskirts, the local school, newly repaired by aid organizations but just as quickly burned down by the Taliban and marked with slogans warning students to stay away or face death, was a poignant symbol of the struggle in which Captain Goddard had squarely placed herself.

-To further explore Nichola’s life, view our documentary video or visit the Nichola Goddard Foundation.
+To further explore Nichola’s life, visit the Nichola Goddard Foundation.

 Main photo: Nichola in Afghanistan (Credit: Nichola Goddard Foundation).